bem-archive/bem-tools/MIGRATION.md

     * `<lib>@<branch>` is not supported and should be replaced with either tag or commit hash.

-    For example, if you had following `make.js`:
+    For example, if you have following `make.js`:

     ```javascript
     MAKE.decl('Arch', {